Bashir Ahmad (mixed martial artist)

-Bashir Ahmad (بشیر احمد), (born October 12, 1982) is a Pakistani-American professional mixed martial artist who is known as the "God-father of Mixed Martial Arts Pakistan".
+Bashir Ahmad (بشیر احمد), (born October 12, 1982) is a Pakistani-American professional mixed martial artist who is known as the "Godfather of Mixed Martial Arts in Pakistan".
 He is famous for being the pioneer of mixed martial arts in Pakistan.
 He is currently signed with ONE Championship.

 Background

 Bashir Ahmad was born in the city of Faisalabad in Punjab, Pakistan, but moved to Great Falls, Virginia, United States, with his parents when he was three years old.
 In 2002, he pursued a career in the U.S. military, joining the Virginia National Guard.
 In 2004, he was deployed to Iraq when the war broke out.
 He was stationed in Mosul, working as a U.S. Army medic in a team that disarmed explosives.
 Ahmad started training in Brazilian jiu-jitsu around 2005, when the boom of MMA was taking place in North America.

 He came to Lahore, Pakistan in 2007 with the aim of promoting MMA in his native country.
 After training local kids jiu jitsu for some time, he went to Thailand for a year to train in Muay Thai.
 On his return to Pakistan in 2009, he set up a small MMA training gym in his own apartment.
 He nicknamed his apartment “The Slaughterhouse”.

 In 2012, Ahmad opened a proper gym named "Synergy MMA Academy" in Lahore which has grown to become one of the biggest gyms in the country.